xavibenjamin/brightlycolored.org/writing-info.md

 ---
+title: Contribution Guidelines
+permalink: "/contribute/"
 layout: page
-title: Contribution Guidelines
 description: Helpful information for authors or soon-to-be-authors when writing content for *Brightly Colored*.
 exclude_from_search: true
-permalink: /contribute/
 excerpt: Guidelines for writing on Brightly Colored.
 ---